Skip to Content

 MTH 1010

-Examines the elements of Net-Centric Computing such as global communication, networking, and the internet.
+Examines the elements of Net-Centric Computing such as global communication, networking and the Internet.
 Explore the technologies used to build Web 2.0 dynamic applications that work on desktop and mobile devices.
 Analyze the security issues and solutions that apply to Net-Centric Computing.

 Prerequisite(s):